WillRMorris/logo-generator/README.md

     svg formatting so it was interesting to see how that worked in js.

   ## Installation
-    to install, simply clone the repo and run it in the command line.
+    to install, simply clone the repo and run it in the command line using Node.js

   ## Usage
     simply follow the prompts in the commandline and the system